CS320 Principles of Programming Languages Fall 2019

 machine, but they must work on a CS linux machine, which is where

-they will be tested.
+they will be tested and graded.

 - Extensions will be given only under extraordinary circumstances; consult the